 And with that overwhelming and difficult-to-manage system comes the decline in productivity.
 The investment that was meant to make work easier and more efficient is ultimately a costly productivity killer.
 Sorry to be the bearer of bad news, but your employees are probably not using the system anymore.

-What good is knowledge management if your team isn’t using the tool?
+What good is a knowledge management system if your team isn’t using the tool?
 A traditional knowledge management solution gives your team a place to capture, store, and retrieve information.
 Do you see what’s missing?
-What’s missing is the ability to find information easily and then communicate about and analyze that company information.
+Hint: it’s the ability to find information easily and then communicate about and analyze that company information.

 The prospect of sharing ideas can be daunting, and if it isn’t an easy process, some team members may shy away from communicating with co-workers about company information.
 So, while the wrong system hinders communication, the right knowledge sharing platform motivates people to collaborate.
 Many knowledge management systems are lacking in this ability, resulting in low employee engagement.

-So, what is the right solution to gain efficiency, increase productivity, and make knowledge management easy?
-A comprehensive knowledge sharing software solution.
+So, what is the right solution to gain efficiency, increase productivity, and solve your knowledge management problems?
+A comprehensive knowledge sharing platform.

 The most effective solutions integrate an intuitive and intelligent search system, so employees can find the answers to their questions and navigate content more efficiently, resulting in fewer redundant email conversations, faster problem solving, and simpler communication.

-By investing in a knowledge sharing platform with built-in gamification features, employee engagement is easily monitored and rewarded.
+By investing in a knowledge sharing platform with built-in gamification features, you can easily monitor and reward employee engagement.
 The opportunity to be a thought leader in the office can motivate people to share information, instead of keeping it to themselves.

 And isn’t being able to share information quickly a reward in itself?
 With an easy-to-use system in place, employees will appreciate the efficiency in communicating about content, and asking and answering questions, without cumbersome email chains, phone calls, and repetitive conversations.